LOADING ...

 Which piece of the are we?

-Like constellations, I began to see a connection between dots and numbered my
+Like constellations, I began to see a connection between dots and my thoughts

-I began to see us in the context of a picture, sharpening the blur slowly into focus
+I began to see us in the context of a bigger picture, the blur slowly into focus

 We are Atlas.